ACIM & ACOL

 Don’t you think that ACIM apparently contradicts fundamental tenets of the Bible?
 Hasn’t Jesus reinterpreted several biblical statements to reassure us that his new teachings in ACIM do not contradict the Bible?
 For example,

-Let us reconsider the biblical statement “my yoke is easy and my burden light” in this way: “Let us join together, for my message is light.”
-(ACIM, Circle of Atonement’s Complete Edition, T-5.III.11.5)
+Let us reconsider the Biblical statement “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light.”
+(ACIM Original Edition: Text-Tx.5.IV)

 Collecting a couple of passages from ACOL and presenting them side by side with ACIM’s quotes that apparently contradict them do not prove that the texts are incompatible, let alone that they come from different sources.